shostakovich/mugim/source/_posts/2012-12-02-how-to-setup-your-mac-automatically-with-chef.markdown

 ---

-A few weeks ago I switched teams within Gutefrage and I started to familarize myself with some tools from the OPS side.
+A few weeks ago I switched teams within Gutefrage and started to familarize myself with some tools from the OPS side.

 One of these tools is chef.
 Here is a short definition what Chef does, from the Opscode website: